Strategic Communication and Financial Stability

 - Different channels of communication with a focus on financial stability issues.

-The course is designed primarily for senior level officials working at central banks, financial supervisory authorities, or ministries of finance directly involved in the design and implementation of communication and media relations, whether from public relations, communications department, or staff from governor’s office, office of the minister of finance or office of the FSA director respectively and open to other staff with a keen interest and experience in this area.
-Experts directly involved in drafting financial stability reports from financial stability departments are also welcome to apply.
+The course was designed primarily for senior level officials working at central banks, financial supervisory authorities, or ministries of finance directly involved in the design and implementation of communication and media relations, whether from public relations, communications department, or staff from governor’s office, office of the minister of finance or office of the FSA director respectively and open to other staff with a keen interest and experience in this area.
+Experts directly involved in drafting financial stability reports from financial stability departments were also welcome to apply.

 Boris Kisselevsky, European Central Bank